gregjhansell97/hive-map/README.md

 locations.**

 A **location** is an abstract point that information can be published to.
-A **destination** represents the targeted location receiving published information.
+A **destination** publishes information to a targeted location.
 Both location and destination instances use **sockets** to communicate with other instances across a network.
-The system is event driven;
-the delivery of information to a location is the only event.
+The system is event driven; the delivery of information to a location is the event.

 ![ ](docs/diagrams/node_interaction_01.png)